ReflectsLight/quran-json/README.md

 4.2

-The next query we will execute demonstrates how to find a particular word or phrse in the english translation of The Qur'an, using the LIKE operator:
+The next query we will execute demonstrates how to find a particular word or phrase in the English translation of The Qur'an, using the LIKE operator:

 ```sql
 SELECT qurans.locale,